vsowjanyarani/doc/README.md

  Grafana is multi-platform open source and allows to visualize the data stored in Prometheus (and other sources).
 Grafana provides charts,graphs,alerts of the application when connected to supported datasource.
  ![prom](https://github.com/vsowjanyarani/doc/blob/main/prome.png?raw=true:"prometheus")

-  #### Components Used In Prometheus Server
-  NodeExporter -its a deamonset ,it runs on every node in the eks cluster and stores metrics of the node in the prometheus server database.

-  AlertManager- it will handle the alerts rules.
   #### Installation
   Create a namespace monitoring in eks-cluster using kubectl and deploy Promethues and grafana using prometheushelm repository and grafanahelm repository from helm community on server1
   Refer the below links